-Check-in starts 30 minutes prior to a scheduled cruise and will depart promptly as scheduled.
-Passengers who have not checked-in 10 minutes prior to cruise departure will forfeit their reservations.
+Check-in starts 15 minutes prior to a scheduled sail and the ship will depart promptly as scheduled.
+Passengers who have not checked in 10 minutes prior to cruise departure will forfeit their reservations.
 No refunds or rescheduling will be issued for passengers who miss departure.

 Typically, we sail rain or shine.
-It is up to the Captain to decide whether to sail, postpone, or cancel.
+In the event of severe weather, it is up to the Captain to decide whether to sail, postpone or cancel.
 Please come dressed and prepared for an outdoor adventure.

 Yes!
 Children and babies are welcome aboard the ship.
 For safety, we ask that you keep your children next to you at all times during the tour.
 The gangway and ladders may present a challenge to families visiting with small children.
-While our ladders are no more challenging than most playground equipment, the size of the gaps between the rungs may be difficult for children under 5.
+While our ladders are no more challenging than most playground equipment, the size of the gaps between the rungs may be difficult for small children.

 For our smallest visitors, we suggest wearing your baby in a sling or harness for ease of maneuvering around the ship.

 Unfortunately, ships in the eighteenth century were not accessible to wheelchairs and Providence is not either.
-While we would love to accommodate guests with limited mobility, our gangway is narrow and access from deck to deck aboard ship is via steep ladders.
+While we would love to accommodate guests with limited mobility, our gangway is narrow and access to the ship requires climbing steep ladders.
 If visitors are able to walk short distances, we will happily show them as much of the ship as possible.

 During your tour of Providence you will be climbing up and down ladders between decks.
-For this reason, we suggest that ladies might be most comfortable in pants or shorts.
+For this reason, we suggest that guests wear comfortable pants or shorts.
 Providence is a working ship, so we recommend flat shoes with non-slip soles and closed toes.

 There is air conditioning and heat in the hold (below deck) and the Captain’s Cabin only.
 In the summer, our main deck is partially shaded from sun exposure during tours and other docked events.
 During winter months, the ship will be tented to protect from inclement weather.

-You are welcome to take as many pictures as you like during the tour, and we hope you will tag us on social media!
+You are welcome to take as many pictures as you like on a tour or sail, and we hope you will tag us on social media with #TallShipProvidence.
 Video is not permitted during the tour.